 Painting at heights usually requires an aerial lift, and painting and contracting firms often use aerial lifts for both indoor and outdoor projects.
 Some of the most skilled aerial lift operators around are mainly painters by trade!
 The ability to maneuver in tight spaces, avoid overhead hazards, and still provide 100% paint coverage is no easy job.
-Aerial lift painters must deal with unique safety hazards while still getting their jobs done on time.
+Workers using a painting lift must deal with unique safety hazards while still getting their jobs done on time.

-An aerial lift may be necessary for painters who are working at heights to improve the appearance of:
+A lift for painting may be necessary for painters who are working at heights to improve the appearance of:

 - Exterior siding

 - Dormers (windows that project vertically from a sloping roof)

 - Cornice (ornamental molding around the wall of a room, directly below the ceiling)

 A painting lift may be used for indoor and outdoor projects, but the type of lift required for these projects can vary.
 For instance, an electric scissor lift for indoor painting can be a great option for painting a high ceiling in a home or business.
 Meanwhile, a boom lift can provide access to every inch of a building’s exterior, so painters can use the lift to apply a consistent coat across a home or business.